maschad/private-blockchain/README.md

 # Private Blockchain Application

-A private blockchain built using bitcoin core.
+A private blockchain built using node.

 ## Setup